chrischae2020/chrischae2020/README.md

 ### Hi there 👋
 I'm Chris, an undergraduate student at Brown University with a passion for coding.
 I love to play around with data and find answers to the questions I develop.
 The pinned repositories on my profile contain my code from online courses and projects.
-I specialize in python, R, and data analytics.
+I specialize in Python, R, and data analytics.
 If you want to learn more about me and what I do, check out my
 LinkedIn page. (linkedin.com/in/chris-chae-231a2518a/)

 <!--